Towbbie/Towbbie/README.md

 **Towbbie/Towbbie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 # 💫 About Me:
-🔭 I’m currently working on web dev and ML<br>👯 I’m looking to collaborate with other devs as well<br>🌱 I’m currently learning<br>⚡ Fun fact: I play football
+🔭 I’m currently working on my web dev skills<br>👯 I’m looking to collaborate with other devs <br>🌱 I’m currently relearning CSS<br>⚡ Fun fact: I play football

 ## 🌐 Socials: